 It appears that during the early 1890s James’ son Ernest James Brown (1860-1947), one of the company Directors along with his brothers, managed the business.
 At this time E.J.
 Brown lived locally and was elected to the first Upminster Parish Council, serving for two years and acting as Vice Chairman and overseer before moving out of the area.

 Most of Brown’s Upminster production focussed on the new much larger southern field.
-The new kiln known as the Shaft, designed by another of James Brown’s sons Arthur Edward Brown, and it was a two-storey building 20 feet high, approximately 100 feet x 30 feet in plan, with a chimney about 80-100 feet high at its west end.
+The Shaft had been designed by another of James Brown’s sons Arthur Edward Brown, and it was a two-storey building 20 feet high, approximately 100 feet x 30 feet in plan, with a chimney about 80-100 feet high at its west end.
 This “down-draught” kiln could work continuously and was more efficient for producing bricks and plain tiles than the Dome would have been.

 Most bricks were sent outside the area but one notable local building which used Brown’s products was Upminster Court, built in 1905-06.
 It’s possible that soon after this was completed the best brick earth deposits had been exhausted and James Brown (London) Limited seem to have given up their lease by 1912.
 The landowner Champion Andrew Branfill then attempted to run the Potkiln works himself, setting up the short-lived Upminster Brick Company in August 1912, taking on all the equipment of their predecessors and almost certainly some or all of the staff.
 Branfill took on the ownership of the 16 cottages in which the employees lived.
 Several of the brick workers who had been living there in 1911 were still shown resident in Pantile and Plain Tile Cottages in 1918.